Posted by Darryl Payne in Pigeon Forge Attractions

-There are so many astonishing new Sevierville and Pigeon Forge attractions opening this year - you may have a hard time deciding where to start.
+There are so many astonishing new Sevierville and Pigeon Forge attractions recently opened and coming soon- you may have a hard time deciding where to start.
 From shopping and brain games to heart-pounding adventures, Sevierville and Pigeon Forge are the places to be this summer and fall.

 The Mountain Mile Shopping Center

 Shopaholics, rejoice.
 The Mountain Mile Shopping Center is coming soon.
 With 174 acres and over 1 million square feet of shopping, restaurants, hotels, and attractions, the Mountain Mile is the hottest thing happening in Pigeon Forge.
 This retail mecca is located across the street from traditional favorites such as The Island, and just a few minutes from Dollywood.
 Retailers include Fossil, Chico's, J.Crew, Loft, Nine West, and more are moving in all the time.
 When you need to rest your feet (or your wallet), stop for lunch at the Hard Rock Café, Cracker Barrel, or any one of dozens of restaurants near The Mile.